Gertrude Sandmann: Sexuality

 From a young age, Sandmann described herself as “closer to women than to men,” and throughout her life, particularly postwar, she was outspoken about lesbian issues.
 Despite the Weimar Republic's relative acceptance of male gayness for the period, Sandmann herself found it a difficult place to live as a lesbian.
 She had a relationship with a schoolmate, Lilly zu Klampen, in the early 1910s, but had to marry a doctor, Hans Rosenberg, in 1915 to please her parents, though they quickly divorced.
 She took a long-term partner, Hedwig Koslowski, some time later, and Koslowski aided greatly in Sandmann's concealment from the Gestapo.
 At eighty-one, she founded L74, an organization for elderly lesbians and the first of its kind in Berlin.

 Hedwig Koslowski helped Sandman keep safe in November 1942, when she was in danger of being deported.
 Koslowski arranged hiding spots for Gertrude and provided food and ration stamps till the war was reaching an end.
 Before the war even started, many Nazis were appalled to the presence and visibility of lesbian and gay communities, provoking ill treatment towards people being accused of homosexuality which worsened over the 1930s-40's, making relationships like Gertrudes and Hedwig's very hazardous.

 Although lesbian relationships between women were discriminated against at this time, they were not illegal like they were for men, due to the German statue, Paragraph 175, which criminalized sexual relationships between male genders, which allowed Gertrude's relationships to be more public in society.
 Throughout Gertrudes life, she was an open lesbian who contributed to the progressing acceptance of homosexuality within Berlin.

 After the war, Gertrude continued to improve LGBT rights through her art, which is now showcased at Munich Documentation Center.
 It features stories of LGBTQ+ which traced queer lives in Germany within the first half of the twentieth century.

-Gertrude would draw many portraits, one specifically being two nude women with their backs turned to the viewer and seem to be in a deep conversation which was a good example of the artwork she would create later in life which centered nude women of all ages Unfortunately, in her time period, art works done by female artists were hardly ever given proper recognition and were overlooked by museums and galleries because many people did not claim them as “real art”.
+Gertrude would draw many portraits, one specifically being two nude women with their backs turned to the viewer who seem to be in a deep conversation.
+This was a good example of the artwork she would create later in life which centered nude women of all ages.
+Unfortunately, in her time period, art works done by female artists were hardly ever given proper recognition and were overlooked by museums and galleries because many people did not claim them as “real art”.
 In today's time, a large amount of artwork done by all different female artists has been discovered and brought into light, and many collections featuring LGBT+ art is being accepted and displayed.